jawdan-dev/jawdan-dev/README.md

 ## Contact

 I'm happy to chat about anything!
-You can contact me via email [contact@jawdan.dev](mailto:contact@jawdan.dev) or any other way you might find!
+You can contact me via email to [contact@jawdan.dev](mailto:contact@jawdan.dev) or any other way you might find!

 ## Highlighted Thingies